-It is so compelling, yet your sales training class did not grasp it.
+When training your Sales team, you and many other Sales Enablement leaders (despite how compelling the content may be) will find that your sales training class did not grasp the content you were teaching.
 Did you look around the room to see if they were still listening?
 Did anyone wake themselves up with a “snore”?

 This post is about the importance of sales training fundamentals.
 The best sales training content is forgotten without memorable delivery.
 As the Sales Enablement leader, you need to stimulate interest during the entire program.
 Content won’t do it alone.
 You need to remember to practice the basics.
 If you don’t, a few “snores” might be heard.

-Download a copy of our FUNdamentals of Sales Training Checklist to keep them engaged.
+Download a copy of our FUNdamentals of Training Checklist to keep them engaged.

 Preventing the “Head-Bob”